thinkinglabs/thinkinglabs.github.io/_posts/2021-04-06-five-years-of-public-speaking.md

 I do not mind being rejected.
 I do mind not receiving any feedback because of the fallacy reason "*we have received too many proposals*".
 I get it, it takes time to reply to every submitter.
-But that is the least you could do to show some respect for the time these persons have put into crafting a proposal for your conference.
+But that is the least you could do to show some respect for the time these people have put into crafting a proposal for your conference.

 > Speaking from experience, you either make the time to give feedback - or you